crysiss/holo-alfa/_posts/2019-09-18-how-often-should-you-look-at-your-shopify-store-stats.md

 ---

 Being data-driven means you take your stats into account when making decisions.
-To do so, you have to review your analytics data often.
+To do so, you keep on the pulse of what happens with your website.

-## How often should you look at the Google Analytics reports for your store?
+## How often should you review the stats for your store?
 Once a year, once a quarter, once a month, once a week and once a day.
 These are your times.
-Since the different events are spread apart, your stats-review sessions have a different goal.
+Since the  events are spread apart, your stats-review sessions will have different goals, too.

 Here is how the different check-up periods help you: